MaelAbgrall/HardwareforAI/README.md

 If you need to plug more GPU, you need more lanes.
 Be careful though, splitting lanes is not even (for example the i7 X series have 28 lanes.
 However it is split in 16x 8x 4x, so you won't be able to put a third GPU) Usually the only CPUs allowing enough lanes for 3+ GPUs are i9 / Threadripper.
 However it is nearly twice the price of an i7 and the motherboard you will need is also more expensive. if you need 4+ GPU, there is still a way to do it using Xeon / Athlon processors.
 Motherboards that are compatible with those CPU are also able to fit two CPU.
 However, this come at a very high price (it seems however that used datacenter hardware is more affordable)

-The following image represent a Threadripper (64 lanes)
+The following image represent a Threadripper (64 lanes).
+It's not accurate, but this is the same idea (I'll update this image)

 ![](./images/pcie.png)